LancelotMoretti/Reading-FS-Project/README.md

 2. runas /user:Administrator main.exe
     (or main.exe -> Properties -> Compatibility -> Run this program as an administrator
     ./main.exe)
+    (or open Visual Studio Code as an administrator and ./main.exe)
 ```

 ## How to use